PySide6 QTreeView Example

 model = QFileSystemModel()

-# 3 - Set the mode as the tree view's model
+# 3 - Set the tree view's model

 tree_view.setModel(model)